To tell you a bit about who I am and about my work, I’ll start with a poem from William Stafford:

 In the way I teach and practice, when we sit in meditation, we are not adding anything, we are learning to discover and relax into our natural mind, our natural body, our naturally open heart.

-When we come together in a community ritual, it feels like remembering a language our species has temporarily forgotten.
+When we come together in a community ritual, it feels like remembering a language that many modern people had temporarily forgotten.

 I am grateful for the Dharma and the lineages carrying the Dzogchen and Lojong teachings.
 Specifically my teachers, Namkhai Norbu Rinpoche, Tenzin Wangyal Rinpoche, Keith Dowman, and the influence of Pema Chodron, Reggie Ray, HH the Dalia Lama.

-I’m grateful for the guidance of Micheal Meade, Francis Weller, Russell Delman, Deena Metzger, Bayo Akomolafe, Fabeku Fatunmise, Diane Hamilton Roshi, Will Johnson, and many others.
+I’m grateful for the guidance of Micheal Meade, Francis Weller, Russell Delman, Deena Metzger, Bayo Akomolafe, Fabeku Fatunmise, Diane Hamilton Roshi, Will Johnson, Jozef Frucek and Fighting Monkey, Bobby McFerrin and the Circlesong School, and so many others.

 All the poets, Mary Oliver, Rilke, Hafiz, Rumi, Tony Hoagland, Ross Gay, Mark Nepo… again, countless others that are a part of my soul lineage.

-I’m deeply grateful for all the teachers in the Feldenkrais and Structural Integration world, and the long streams of embodied learning those teachers were following and drawing from.
+I’m deeply grateful for all the teachers in the Feldenkrais and Structural Integration Guilds, and the long streams of embodied learning those teachers were following and drawing from.

 I deeply care for this world, and the world our children are growing into.
 As Terry Tempest Williams wrote: